 I’ve decided to close the comments though, because in addition to lots of visits, this post attracts lots of spam.
 It takes time to manage that, and some of it is also pretty disturbing.
-Thanks to everyone who has read and has commented.
+Still, thanks to everyone who has read and has made the excellent comments below.

 In the future, if you have something important to add, please feel free to email me.
 I may revisit this topic down the line.
 [Updated:15 Dec 2015]